Massachusetts Domestic Violence Law FAQs

 Can I be convicted if the witness doesn't show up to court?

-Possibly.
+Sometimes, but not often.
 While the Sixth Amendment grants you the right to confront your accuser, Massachusetts prosecutors may try to use "excited utterances" (like 911 calls or bodycam footage) as hearsay exceptions.
 However, without a testifying witness, many cases become significantly harder for the Commonwealth to prove.

 What is a "CWOF" (Continuance Without a Finding)?